Leasing a Car in 2023: This Is When Leasing a Car Is Smarter Than Buying Outright

 Leasing is quickly becoming an alluring alternative to buying a new car, especially for the working class that can take advantage of novated leases.
 Many motorists seem to prefer subtle monthly lease payments rather than committing to car loans or making a massive investment in car ownership.
 However, there are two sides to leasing cars:

-• You are not paying GST on running costs and the purchase of the vehicle.
+• You are not paying GST on running costs, and the purchase of the new car.

-• Large discount on the purchase price due to the buying power of the (Novated) Leasing company.
+• You’ll likely get a large discount on the purchase price due to the buying power of the leasing company.

 • There is no obligation or commitment to buy the car after the lease period ends.

-• You save money on taxes via novated leases.
+• You can save money on taxes via novated leases with great tax reductions.

-• You get to drive high-value cars that you would otherwise not afford.
+• You also get to drive high-value cars that you would otherwise not afford.

 • You do not own the car and therefore cannot use it as an asset, for instance, to secure a loan.

-• In the long run, lease repayments might be more expensive than buying a new car in the first place.
+• In the long run, a monthly payment might be more expensive than a new car purchase price if you opt to lease instead of a novated lease arrangement

 Buying a car presents several benefits and privileges as well.
 But there are also some conveniences and financial shortcomings tied to purchasing and running your own vehicle.